rails/rails/guides/source/generators.md

 We can notice on the output that our new helper was invoked instead of the Rails default.
 However one thing is missing, which is tests for our new generator and to do that, we are going to reuse old helpers test generators.

-Since Rails 3.0, this is easy to do due to the hooks concept.
+This is easy to do due to the hooks concept.
 Our new helper does not need to be focused in one specific test framework, it can simply provide a hook and a test framework just needs to implement this hook in order to be compatible.

 To do that, we can change the generator this way: